Models

 Performing operations

-etc. make changes to the database.
+The main purpose of endpoints like index or show is to retrieve data from the database, not change it.
+But endpoints like store, update, etc. make changes to the database.
 It is also possible to customize how certain operations, like storing a model, are performed.

 In the given example we would force fill the attributes on the post, if the currenthly authenticated user is admin (roles implementation here is imaginary):